microsoft/fast/README.md

 # FAST-DNA
 Fast, adaptive, secure, and timeless design network architecture.

+A design architecture for the web that uses variables for property values to enable real-time updating of user experiences based on changing inputs.

 ## Policies
 ### Contributions
 Details including getting start can be found [here](https://github.com/Microsoft/fast-dna/blob/master/CONTRIBUTING.md).